HSF/hsf.github.io/_gsocblogs/2022/blog_Rucio_NimishBongale.md

 #### REST'ful approach

 The old WebUI had a direct DB dependency, which is a security debt.
-With the new WebUI 2.0, this direct DB depedency is completely removed, owing to its REST'ful architecture.
+With the new WebUI 2.0, this direct DB dependency is completely removed, owing to its REST'ful architecture.

 ### Key features